hetalgada15/Local-LLM-Deployment-and-Interaction/README.md

 This script demonstrates how to interact with a local LLM (Large Language Model) server using the curl command.
 It also explains how to handle the output and extract meaningful information from the model's responses.

 Prerequisites:
-Before running this script, ensure you have the following installed:
+Before running this script, I have checked for following is installed:

 Python 3.x
 curl command-line tool